Metabolism Explained Simply

 Metabolism involves two processes that occur simultaneously: anabolism and catabolism.

 Anabolism builds up body tissues and energy stores by turning simpler molecules into complex molecules.
-Anabolism stores energy for the future.
+Anabolism thus stores energy for the future.

 Catabolism breaks down body tissues and energy stores by turning complex molecules into simpler molecules.
-Catabolism releases energy for the present.
+Catabolism thus releases energy for the present.

 Metabolism & Total Daily Energy Expenditure (TDEE)